loyaldev0033/useful/test/README.md

 - Ensure Python is added to system PATH

 **"Permission denied" errors**
-- Run as administrator for best results
+- **Windows**: Run as administrator for best results
+- **Linux/macOS**: Run with sudo or ensure proper permissions
-- Some extractions may fail without admin privileges
+- Some extractions may fail without admin/root privileges

 **"No passwords/cookies found"**
 - Ensure browsers are closed before running